 The New Forest National Park Authority (NPA) has been running the Love the Forest Visitor Gift Scheme (the scheme) in partnership with the New Forest Trust (the Trust) since October 2017.
 The Authority agreed to support the scheme with 18.5 hours of officer time for an initial two years (RAPC paper 317/16), an update of progress was provided after 12 months (RAPC paper 373/18).
-This paper provides an update after the agreed two-year trial.
+A paper providing an update after the agreed two-year trial was considered at the RAPC meeting on 4 November 2019 which resolved as follows: